Divyajg/Divyajg/README.md

 # Hey there 👋, I am Divyajyothi Guttula

-<h4> 📚oftware Developer with a passion for Coding, Curious, and Positive.</h4>
+<h4> 📚 Software Developer with a passion for Coding, Curious, and Positive.</h4>

 <p>I am a Full-Stack Developer with expertise in building static and dynamic web applications, single-page applications, API testing and Documentation, and content management systems.
 I am passionate about writing clean, maintainable, and efficient code that ensures high performance, scalability, and reliability.
 Creating user-friendly interfaces is my top priority, and I continuously upskill to stay updated with industry trends.
 As a security delivery specialist, I have also gained experience in vulnerability assessment and risk management of client servers.
 As a collaborative and adaptable team member, I am accountable and able to work independently.
 I am eager to leverage my skills and contribute to innovative projects within a forward-thinking organization.</p>